M66B/FairEmail/FAQ.md

 since there wasn't paid anything for them and because they can be evaluated without any limitation.
 I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

+<a name="FAQ21"></a>
+**(21) How do I enable the notification light?**

+Before Android 8 Oreo: there is an advanced option in the setup for this.

+Android 8 Oreo and later: see [here](https://developer.android.com/training/notify-user/channels) about how to configure notification channels.

 <br>